 Steady Clothing is manufactured in the USA and has a small selection that goes up to a 4XL.
 It’s a bit of a bummer Tess Holliday is the only plus model on the site (stunning as she is, i’d like to see some other fat babes, too!), and the site could use some improvements in it’s level of user friendliness – there is no option to sort via size.

 I discovered Tatyana Boutique about 18 months ago when I was living in Boston and visiting NYC recently.
 I swooned – hard.
-A few of the pieces I purchase are still treasured amongst my favourites!
+A few of the pieces I purchase are still treasured amongst my favourites – like this dress!
 They stock their own designs, and go up to a 4XL (but how I WISH they went bigger!!).

 For me, Unique Vintage is the “where have you been all my life” pick of the litter.
 They have SUPER CUTE STYLES up to a 6XL/32, Modcloth comparable prices, and the ability to sort via size AND era!!
 ADORE!!